 We can help to change this by bringing people together, of all backgrounds and ages, to screenings of films with positive images, with chances to interact with each other.

-Monday October 13th 2014, 3-4pm: Project launched with discussions, opened by the Lord Mayor of Manchester: North West Film Archives, Central Library, Manchester
+Our project was launched with discussions, opened by the Lord Mayor of Manchester: North West Film Archives, Central Library, Manchester

 The Silver Screen European Film Festival comes to Greater Manchester.